jkpdinesh/android-client-sdk/README.md

 The BlueJeans Android SDK is closed source and proprietary.
 As a result, we cannot accept pull requests.
 However, we enthusiastically welcome feedback on how to make our SDK better.
 If you think you have found a bug, or have an improvement or feature request, please file a GitHub issue and we will get back to you.
 Thanks in advance for your help!

 ### License:
 Copyright © 2020 BlueJeans Network.
-All rights reserved.
+All usage of the SDK is subject to the Developer Agreement that can be found here [LICENSE](LICENSE)